GuilleGarzon/Assesment-Back/README.md

 Following you see the requests that you can do:

 To create your list (POST: http://localhost:8080/api/lists).
-In Postman, you must give a name to the list.

 To find lists for your user (GET: http://localhost:8080/api/lists)